 I figured it would be an all-out miracle if the book printed by May.
 When the final proof arrived I was out on an overnight field trip with Selah’s class.
-Dennis acted as my eyes and checked the final proof for me.
-While walking through the woods of the Oregon Coast, with 5th and 6th grade kids, I talked Dennis through all the final steps of accepting the proof and setting the ball in motion to get printed books to the conference.
+The office acted as my eyes and checked the final proof for me.
+While walking through the woods of the Oregon Coast, with 5th and 6th grade kids, I talked them through all the final steps of accepting the proof and setting the ball in motion to get printed books to the conference.

 I was scheduled to speak on May 18th and my books are scheduled to arrive there on May 17th.
 Miracle witnessed!

 Nothing, and I mean nothing, in 2011 went according to plan.
 It seemed impossible to write, edit, lay-out and proof the book I had in mind in time for the conference.
 And yet, it all come together just in time.

 I’m sharing the back story of my book to tell you that even when your plans don’t go by the book, aim for your dreams anyway.
 Embrace your goals instead of the abundance of excuses that life presents us with.